-This two semester course emphasizes events and developments in the past that greatly affected large numbers of people across broad area of earth and that significantly influenced people and places in subsequent eras.
-Students will be expected to practice historical thinking and inquiry skills.
-They will also compare and contrast events and developments involving diverse peoples and civilizations in different regions of the world, examine examples of continuity and change, universality and particularity, and unity and diversity among peoples and cultures from the past to the present.
+Grade Level: 9-12 This two semester course emphasizes events and developments in the past that greatly Course #: 1548T affected large numbers of people across broad area of earth and that significantly influenced Length: Full Year people and places in subsequent eras.
+Students will be expected to practice historical Credit(s): Two thinking and inquiry skills.
+They will also compare and contrast events and developments Diploma: Counts as an involving diverse peoples and civilizations in different regions of the world, examine Elective for all diplomas examples of continuity and change, universality and particularity, and unity and diversity · · among peoples and cultures from the past to the present.
 Students in this course will be expected to discuss and engage in higher level thinking.
 They will work with primary sources and learn how to construct a Document Based Question.
-This course should prepare a student for future Advanced Placement courses.
+This course should prepare a Prerequisite: None student for future Advanced Placement courses.
 Fulfills the Geography History of the World / World History and Civilization graduation requirement for the Core 40, Academic Honors and Technical Honors Diplomas